aemooooon/aemon-notes/content/English/AI-Powered RAs.md

 Secondly, individuals can improve their digital literacy, which means learning how to navigate online content and understand AI systems.
 Countries like Finland have media literacy programs in schools to help people become more critical of online information.
 Moreover, using privacy-focused tools such as the DuckDuckGo browser can also help address this kind of problem.

-Finally, students, especially data science students, have a significant responsibility as future developers.
+Finally, students, especially data science students, have a significant responsibility as future stakeholders.
 We should aim to create fair and unbiased algorithms, develop transparent and trustworthy models, and provide high-quality, reliable data for better recommendations.
 Suppose we keep focusing on these kinds of areas so that we will have a better digital environment in future.